Pompe-org/Pompe-HS/README.md

 ### Generate configurations for distributed cluster

 The Python script `$POMPE_HOME/libhotstuff/scripts/gen_conf.py` generates the configuration files.
-First, modify the IP addresses of the server nodes according to your experiment environment.
+First, modify the IP addresses (or hostnames) of the server nodes according to your cluster environment.

 ```python
     # in hotstuff/scripts/gen_conf.py